 Each category can include multiple key performance indicators (KPIs), each with a specific calculation method.
 A few sample calculations are included below.
 The results of these calculations can be translated into business value, such as accelerating services delivery, reducing downtime, increasing resilience, and reducing risk.

-Patch Speed KPIs
+- Patch Speed KPIs

-- Number of servers lacking patches
+- Number of servers lacking patch

-- Number of SLA violation
+- Number of SLA violations

-- Frequency of maintenance window overrun
+- Frequency of maintenan window overrun